Domestic Violence Defense Attorney

 We’ll discuss the best approach for your case

-Sanford Horowitz Criminal Defense will always keep you updated on the status of your case.
+Sanford Horowitz Criminal Defense, P.C. will always keep you updated on the status of your case.
 We’ll diligently investigate all aspects of the case and leverage every opportunity to vindicate you in court.
 As former prosecutors with the district attorney’s office, we have the experience and inside understanding of the court system to aggressively defend you in all aspects of the case.

 We’ll also make sure you understand the guidelines of any protective orders that are issued.